 Acting Responsibly with Customers, Suppliers, Competitors and Others

-Employees dealing with customers, suppliers or competitors must fully comply with trade practices laws.
+CSR people dealing with customers, suppliers or competitors must fully comply with trade practices laws.
 If another employee or outside party suggests a breach of these laws this must be immediately reported to CSR Legal.

 CSR's success depends on the continued support of our customers.
 We must act in partnership with our customers for our mutual long term benefit.
 We will compete for business openly and honestly.
-Employees must not misrepresent our products, services or prices and must not make false claims about those of our competitors.
+CSR people must not misrepresent our products, services or prices and must not make false claims about those of our competitors.

 Responsibility to the Community

 CSR is committed to being a responsible corporate citizen.
 We recognise our responsibility to deal effectively and appropriately with the communities in which we operate.